Code-Institute-Submissions/MS1-Catsitting/README.md

 Since the business has grown, The Little Florist School has moved to a permanent location and they wish to create a new responsive website to reach out to potential customers beyond their local area and to provide engaging yet practical information about their courses to prospective and existing customers, as well as the abitility to book classes via their website to convert interest into sales.

-The little florist school is a convivial organisation set up by , many of their current customers have developed friendship some have embarked on a career as freelance florist.
+The little florist school was first set up as small-scale local business by two mums who wanted to share their knowledge with others is a convivial organisation set up by , many of their current customers have developed friendship some have embarked on a career as freelance florist.
 The little florist school is keeno on conveying the spirit of conviviality